 3:05 Refreshment Break in the Exhibit Hall - Last Chance for Viewing

 3:40 Selecting A Cognitive Application: Finding the right fit

 Deciding to adopt a new technology is a daunting process.
 This presentation describes a new decision-making framework that provides guidelines to help buyers select the right cognitive application.
 It describes what makes cognitive computing different

 and delineates the trade-offs that decision makers must make in selecting the right application.
 The result of a joint research sponsored by Babson College and the Cognitive Computing Consortium, this research developed a standard template

-cognitive applications projects.
+when implementing cognitive applications projects.
 Attendees will learn:

 - The pressing problems that cognitive applications will solve